 - 10 common illnesses that babies and kids get

-- 5 signs it’s time to start to wean
+- 5 signs it’s time to wean from breastfeeding or pumping

 **This post is educational and not meant to take the place of your provider.
 Bumblebaby makes a small commission on some of the items listed above.